fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 ### Race conditions

-As a consequence of having several (distributed) components interact with the storage (commonly implemented using etcd), two different controllers may write the same data.
+As a consequence of having several (distributed) components interacting with the storage (commonly implemented using etcd), two different controllers may write the same data.

-The way Kubernetes handles it is via "optimistic concurrency", which basically means "the first writer wins, the second gets an error", which is different from the locking mechanisms we are used to in "regular" databases.
+The way Kubernetes handles it is via **optimistic concurrency**, which basically means "the first writer wins, the second gets an error", which is different from the locking mechanisms we are used to in "regular" databases.

-It also means that the overhead of handling the error and possibly retrying is pushed back to us, writing those controllers.
+It also means that **the overhead of handling the error and possibly retrying is pushed back to us**, writing those controllers.

 (Note that this works because the number of writes is way less than the number of reads).